pkantue/molomolotech/Podcast/ShowNotes/ep024/Innovation_beyond_borders.md

 "If you enjoyed today’s episode, subscribe, share, and leave a review!
 And if you’re looking to **enhance your technical communication skills**, visit [website] to explore my coaching program and free resources."

 **Teaser for Next Episode:**
-"Next time, we’ll dive into another essential skill— [xxx] and explore how African innovators use strategic execution to turn ideas into reality.
+"Next time, we’ll dive into another essential skill **[pragmatism]** and explore how African innovators use strategic execution to turn ideas into reality.
 Stay tuned!"